Open source remote sensing software

 For more than 25 year, ILWIS has become a popular option for GIS enthusiasts.
 Actually, since its first release it has over 27,000 downloads.
 But it wasn’t until recently that it has become available for public use.

-One of its key features are its stereoscopy, anaglyph and photogrammetry tools.
+One of its key features is its stereoscopy, anaglyph, and photogrammetry tools.
 If you have satellite data, ILWIS also has image classification techniques to create land cover classes.

 ILWIS was originally built for researchers and students.
-For this reason, effort was concentrated on developing a user-friendly environment.
+For this reason, the effort was concentrated on developing a user-friendly environment.